-The Associated Eye Care Ambulatory Surgery Center offers the best in outpatient ophthalmic care and surgical technology in Minnesota.
-Conveniently located just off Highway 36 in Stillwater, MN.
-We’ve created a relaxed, patient-focused environment in which our skilled physicians and experienced staff continue to provide the highest level of medical and surgical eye care in the Twin Cities region.
+The Associated Eye Care Ambulatory Surgery Center offers cutting edge-technology for your eye surgery needs.
+Conveniently located just off Highway 36 in Stillwater, we have created a relaxed, patient-focused environment, in which our skilled surgeons and experienced staff continue to provide the highest level of care possible.

 We understand that you may be anxious before your procedure.
 We strive to make your experience comfortable and positive, and this page will help you to know what to expect.
 For additional information, call 651.275.3112 or 800.846.1877 to speak to our staff.

 The Associated Eye Care Ambulatory Surgery Center shares a building with our Stillwater clinic:

 An Associated Eye Care Ambulatory Surgery Center nurse will contact you by telephone at least 3-4 days before your scheduled procedure regarding your arrival time, special instructions and insurance information.
 You will receive instructions as to when you must stop eating, drinking and chewing gum before your surgery.
 It is very important to follow these instructions to avoid delay or cancellation of surgery.
 Please notify our staff if you require an interpreter.

 Call 651.275.3112 or 800.846.1877 if you have not been contacted at least three days before your procedure.